-Unless otherwise stated or the context requires otherwise, references to "iStar," "the Company," "we," "us" and "our" are to iStar Financial Inc. and its consolidated subsidiaries.
+Unless otherwise stated or the context requires otherwise, references to "iStar," "the Company," "we," "us" and "our" are to iStar Inc. and its consolidated subsidiaries. iStar Financial Inc. was renamed "iStar Inc." on August 17, 2015 and, accordingly, references in the accompanying prospectus to "iStar Financial Inc." are to iStar Inc.